-Root canal treatment is the procedure used to retain a tooth that has deep decay, fracture or cracks on teeth, broken filling or an infection that extends deep into the tooth pulp harbouring bacteria.
-If left untreated at this stage it can become very painful and the infected tooth could lead to an abscess with facial swelling.
-The Dental Retreat Macleod provide root canal treatment to Bundoora, Macleod, and surrounding suburbs.
+Root canal treatment is the procedure followed to retain and preserve a tooth that has deep decay, cracks on teeth, broken filling, fracture or an infection that extends deep into the tooth.
+In most cases the infection enters the tooth pulp harbouring bacteria and when left untreated the tooth can result being very painful especially while biting or chewing.
+The infected tooth could also lead to an abscess accompanied with facial swelling.
+The Dental Retreat in Macleod provides Root canal treatment to the residents of Bundoora, Macleod and its surrounding suburbs.

-Once our dentist examines the tooth that is causing the ongoing toothache, pain while chewing, decay or gum swelling, we usually take an x-ray to determine the extent of infection and its spread to the surrounding bone and tissues.
+Once our dentist examines the tooth that is the cause of ongoing toothache leading to existing painful tooth, which could be due to deep decay and accompanied gum swelling.
+We take an x-ray to determine the extent of infection and its spread to the surrounding bone and tissues.

-After the initial assessment of the tooth and it is found suitable for a root canal treatment, the decay is removed and the canals are cleaned followed by placement of materials to seal the canals.
+After the initial assessment of the tooth and if the remaining tooth is considered suitable for a root canal treatment, the decay is removed mechanically and accompanied with irrigant solutions to clean and disinfect the canals followed by placement of filling materials to seal the canals.
 This is usually performed over two to three visits.
-In most root canal treated teeth, a dental crown is recommended to protect and cover the tooth’s surface as it becomes more susceptible to fracture from the load of biting or chewing.
+In most root canal treated teeth, a dental crown is recommended to cover and protect the tooth surface as it becomes more susceptible to fracture from the load of biting or chewing.

 At The Dental Retreat we check for signs or symptoms that indicate a need for Root canal treatment during your regular check-up visits.
 There are cases where teeth with deep fillings may need a root canal treatment but display no symptoms, our digital x-rays help us to diagnose them.